bgreenlee/sublime-github/README.md

 * **GitHub: Open Remote URL in Browser**

     Open the current file's location in the repository in the browser.
+If you have any lines selected, they will be highlighted in the browser.

 * **GitHub: Copy Remote URL to Clipboard**

     Put the url of the current file's location in the repository into the clipboard.
+If you have any lines selected, they will be included in the URL and highlighted when opened in a browser.

 * **GitHub: Blame**

     Open the GitHub blame view of the current file in the browser.
-(Note: The browser will highlight and scroll to any currently selected code.)
+If you have any lines selected, they will be highlighted in the browser.

 * **GitHub: History**